Use sumatriptan as soon as the migraine headache or cluster headache develops.

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Imigran® Injection Subject; GlaxoSmithKline UK, The electronic Medicines Compendium.
-Dated July 2013.
+Manufacturer's PIL, Imigran® Subject injection; GlaxoSmithKline UK, The electronic Medicines Compendium.
+Dated January 2020.